iamjaspreetsingh/ShootGame/README.md

 # ShootGame
-This is a simple shooting game app
+This is a simple shooting game app using MediaPayer class and Drawview